Eduard, Count of Taaffe: Election reform of 1882

 Count Taaffe is mostly remembered for his election reform of 1882, which reduced to 5 guilders the minimum tax base required for men over the age of 24 to vote.
 Before this reform, the tax base was set locally, but was usually at a considerably higher level, so that only 6% of the male population of Cisleithania had been entitled to vote.
 However, even after this reform, there were still four classes of voters whose vote counted differently, depending on how much tax an individual was paying.

 The next election reform was enacted in 1896 by Kasimir Felix Graf Badeni, who succeeded in bringing about more radical reforms than Taaffe had achieved by creating a fifth class which "included all males who had attained the age of twenty four years".

+Social policies

+Various reforms concerning a number of social issues were undertaken during Taaffe’s time in office.
+Compulsory sickness and accident insurance was introduced, the employment of children under the age of 11 was forbidden, and the maximum working day was set as 11 hours.
+A system of farmers’ cooperative banks was also organized.
+There were limits to reforms undertake by the government, however.
+The 11-hour maximum working day, for instance, could (as noted by one study) “be increased by one hour by order of the ministry of trade,” while exemptions to the working day regulations had been officially authorized.

 Policies on nationalities

 It was Taaffe's great achievement that he persuaded the Czechs to abandon the policy of abstention and to take part in the parliament.
 It was on the support of them, the Poles, and the Clericals that his majority depended.
 His avowed intention was to unite the nationalities of Austria: Germans and Slavs were, as he said, equally integral parts of Austria; neither must be oppressed; both must unite to form an Austrian parliament.
 Notwithstanding the growing opposition of the German Liberals, who refused to accept the equality of the nationalities, he kept his position for thirteen years.